National security and anti-terrorism laws

-Contributed by JulianMurphy and current to 1 September 2018
+Contributed by JulianMurphy and Emma Henke and current to 30 December 2025

 Since 2002, Commonwealth, State and Territory Governments have passed a range of anti-terrorism laws.
 Supporters of the new laws argue that they are necessary to protect the Australian public from international and domestic terrorism.
 Opponents of the laws, including human rights lawyers and community groups, argue that some of the laws go further than necessary.
 In fact, some critics of the laws argue that they threaten freedom of speech and association and are being used to unfairly target particular religious or ethnic groups.